jul1andav1d/Food-Items-Sales-Predictions-Prjct1/README.md

 DECISION ON MODEL FOR PREDICTING SALES BASED ON ITEM CHARACTERISTICS

 I analyzed a couple of ways to predict the sales of Items based on their characteristics.
-And while both were a great way to help us understand where we stand, the conclusion is to use the linear regression model, as it gave better results when evaluating its performance
+And while both were a great way to help us understand where we stand, the conclusion is to use the linear regression model, as it gave better results when evaluating its performance.

 CONCLUSIONS